gowku/astro-portfolio/src/content/work/portfolio-en.md

 Creating this portfolio has allowed me to present my skills and projects effectively while providing an intuitive and enjoyable user experience.
 I am excited to share my work and establish connections with potential clients, collaborators, and employers.

-Feel free to explore the live demo or browse the GitHub repository for a deeper understanding of the project and its implementation.
+Feel free to explore to browse the GitHub repository for a deeper understanding of the project and its implementation.